erajasekar/erajasekar.github.io/_posts/2014-10-30-how-children-succeed.md

 tags: book success kids psychology
 comments: true
 analytics: true
+description: 'This post is about my reflections on the book How Children Succeed which I recently read.
+What matters most in a child’s development for them to succeed in life?...'
 ---
 This post is about my reflections on the book [How Children Succeed](http://amzn.com/B0070ZLZ1G) which I recently read.